 Poor Answer: Candidate gives the impression that everything is unfair and that the ways that they seek to change things will be unconstructive to their relationships with others.

-Chapter 7: Writing Assignments, Reports and Dissertations
+Chapter 7: Writing assignments, reports and dissertations

 What has been the most challenging academic assignment you have worked on during your studies?
 And why?
 How did you go about ensuring it was a good piece of work?